-There are 10 city corporations in Bangladesh and Rajshahi is one of the oldest city corporations, which is established in 1988 (RCC, 2014).
+There are 10 city corporations in Bangladesh, of which Rajshahi is among the oldest.
+It was established in 1988 (RCC, 2014).
 The study is carried out in Rajshahi City Corporation, located in Northwest part of Bangladesh.
-In the previous decade Rajshahi is called a city of rickshaw but now it is called a city of both rickshaw and auto-rickshaw since a major portion of city people earn their livelihood from these sources.
-Therefore, Rajshahi City Corporation is best place to investigate income determinants of rickshaw pullers and auto-rickshaw drivers because samples are available and there are huge variations among the represents on the basis of socio-economic perspectives.
+In the previous decades Rajshahi was called a city of rickshaw but now it is called a city of both rickshaw and auto-rickshaw since a major portion of the city people earn their livelihood from these sources.
+Therefore, Rajshahi City Corporation is the best place to investigate income determinants of rickshaw pullers and auto-rickshaw drivers because samples are available and there are huge variations among the samples on the basis of socio-economic perspectives.

-We collected primary data from different wards of Rajshahi city Corporation to find out the socio-economic conditions of rickshaw pullers and auto-rickshaw drivers.
+We collected primary data from different wards of Rajshahi City Corporation to find out the socio-economic conditions of rickshaw pullers and auto-rickshaw drivers.
 For collecting data, a multistage random sampling technique was used in this study.
-There are 4 thanas (Administrative Unit) in Rajshahi City Corporation which include 30 wards.
-Among 4 thanas we selected 2 thanas named Rajpara and Motihar which include 7 and 8 wards respectively.

-We selected 2 wards randomly from each thana and finally, we select 2 important city points from each wards where rickshaw and auto-rickshaw were available all day long.
+There are 4 thanas (Administrative Unit) in Rajshahi City Corporation, which includes 30 wards.
+Among 4 thanas we selected two, namely Rajpara and Motihar, which include 7 and 8 wards, respectively.
+We selected 2 wards randomly from each thana and finally we selected 2 important city points from each wards where rickshaws and auto-rickshaws were available all day long.
 There are several important city points namely Shaheb Bazar, New Market, Rail Gate, Lazmipur, Court Point, Court Station, Kazla, Talaimari, Binodpur Bazar, Vodrar More, C&B More, Bornali, Amchottor and among these points we select Court Point, Court Station under Rajpara thana and Kazla and Binodpur Bazar under Motihar thana.

-A well designed and pre tested questionnaire was used which included both open and close ended questions.
+A well designed and pre-tested questionnaire was used, which included both open and close ended questions.
 The sample has been selected in such a way that it covers all necessary information.
 We interviewed 40 rickshaw pullers and 40 auto-rickshaw drivers taking 20 (10 rickshaw pullers and 10 auto-rickshaw drivers) samples from each area.